offalynne/Input/docs/6.0/Functions-(Other).md

 |----|--------|-------|
 |None|        |       |

-!> This function only works on desktop (Windows, MacOS, Linux) platforms.
+!> This function is intended for desktop (Windows, MacOS, Linux) platforms.

 #### **Example**